hashrider/hashrider/README.md

 - 👋 Hi, I’m @hashrider
-- 👀 I’m interested in blockchain and machine learning.
+- 👀 I’m interested in blockchain.
 - 💞️ I’m looking to collaborate on blockchain projects.